siemens/embb/doc/tutorial/tutorial.template.md

 The purpose of this document is to introduce the basic concepts of EMB² and to demonstrate typical application scenarios by means of simple examples.
 The tutorial is not intended to be complete in the sense that it describes every feature of EMB².
 For a detailed description of the API, please see the reference manual.

-In the next subsection, we briefly describe the concept of function objects which is essential for using EMB².
-We then describe our implementation of various parallel algorithms in Chapter [Algorithms](#cha_algorithms) and a dataflow framework in Chapter [Dataflow](#cha_dataflow).
-In Chapter [MTAPI](#cha_mtapi), we present the task management features of EMB².
-Finally, we show how MTAPI features can be used together with Algorithms and Dataflow in Chapter [Heterogeneous Systems](#cha_heterogeneous_systems)
+In the next subsection, we briefly describe the concept of [function objects](#sec_introduction_function_objects) which is essential for using EMB².
+We then present various parallel [algorithms](#cha_algorithms) and the [dataflow](#cha_dataflow) framework.
+After that, we explain the usage of [MTAPI](#cha_mtapi) and how to leverage [heterogeneous systems](#cha_heterogeneous_systems).

 ### <a name="sec_introduction_function_objects"></a>Functions, Functors, and Lambdas

-Throughout this tutorial, we will encounter C++ types which model the C++ concept[<sup>1</sup>](#footnote_1) `FunctionObject`.
+Throughout this tutorial, we will encounter C++ types which model the C++ concept `FunctionObject`.
 The function object concept comprises function pointer, functor, and lambda types that are callable with suitable arguments by the function call syntax.
 Given a function object `f` and arguments `arg1`, `arg2`, `...`, the expression `f(arg1, arg2, ...)` is a valid function invocation.
 If you are already familiar with function objects, you can safely skip the rest of this section.
 Otherwise, it might be worth reading it to get an idea of what is meant when talking about a function objects.

 Consider, for example, the transformation of an iterable range of data values.
 Specifically, consider a vector of integers initialized as follows:

     \\\inputlistingsnippet{../examples/stl_for_each/stl_for_each.cc:setup}

-The range consists of the values (`1, 2, 3, 4, 5`) and we now want to double each of them.
-We could simply get an iterator from the container holding the range, iterate over every element, and multiply it by two:
+The range consists of the values `(1, 2, 3, 4, 5)`.
+To double each value, we could simply iterate over the vector as follows:

     \\\inputlistingsnippet{../examples/stl_for_each/stl_for_each.cc:manual}

-The range then contains the values (`2, 4, 6, 8, 10`).
+The range then contains the values `(2, 4, 6, 8, 10)`.
 In order to demonstrate the concept of function objects, we are now going to use the `std::for_each` function defined in the `algorithm` header of the C++ Standard Library.
 This function accepts as argument a `UnaryFunction`, that is, a function object which takes only one argument.
 In case of `std::for_each`, the argument has to have the same type as the elements in the range, as these are passed to the unary function.
-In our example, the unary function’s task is to double the incoming value.
+In our example, the unary function’s task is to double the passed value.
 We could define a function for that purpose:

     \\\inputlistingsnippet{../examples/stl_for_each/stl_for_each.cc:function_define}